City Unscripted

 Grand Front Osaka, connected directly to the train infrastructure, represents how modern Japanese cities integrate transportation with commercial and cultural space.

-From central Osaka, a one hour train ride reaches mountains, beaches, historical sites, and other major cities.
+A one-hour train ride from central Osaka reaches mountains, beaches, historical sites, and other major cities.
 This connectivity shapes how locals think about space and time.

 Day trip possibilities from Osaka include traditional villages, temple complexes, coastal areas, and urban centers with completely different personalities.